 How Relevant is Geography When Considering Cloud Computing?

-Just because you’re utilizing the cloud doesn’t mean you can simply ignore geography – location still matters.
-Here are a couple of reasons why this is.
+Just because you’re utilizing the cloud doesn’t mean you can simply ignore geography.

-When the data center housing your servers are closer to your users, data can be more quickly processed and viewed by them.
+When the data center housing your servers is closer to your users, data can be more quickly processed and viewed by them.

 When they aren’t, your users may experience slower loading speeds which cause them to, for example, bounce from a webpage.
 This is called latency.